|Birth: ||Jan. 4, 1939|

 From the time he left the household to the time he passed away I believe I had only seen him maybe twice.
 Both meetings were awkward and fairly brief as I really didn't know what to say to him as he was really, a stranger to me.
 On the second time he asked me for a favor, he asked me if I would take him to Texas from Missouri on my way back to California.
 I said no because it was way out of my way and I was expected back in California at a certain time but that was only half the truth.
 I really said no because I figured that I owed him nothing so why should I go out of my way for him.
 Today, all these years after his death, I wish I would have said yes.
 I did owe him nothing and even today I still feel the same way but I missed an opportunity that I would never get again.
 An opportunity to have unanswered questions answered and an opportunity to learn a little more about him.
 I have heard that he was once a good father and a good man, it would have been nice to find out if that were true.

 My father had his demons.
 He liked his alcohol and was once described to me as the "Best known drunk in Wasilla, Alaska" and that is pretty much how I remember him now.
-I don't know if there would ever have been a relationship between he and I had he lived longer but I would like to think and at my age today, I would have tried.
+I don't know if there would ever have been a relationship between he and I had he lived longer but I would like to think that at my age today, I would have tried.
 If nothing else he would have known that he wasn't someone that I just erased my life and that I did think about him from time to time, and still do.

 Robert Climis Higgins is listed as Ronald's father only because he is the biological father but I really wanted to list Jack Elman Wooley (#59282062).
 Jack came into Ronald's life at a very young age and although there was some contact between Ronald and his biological father in the early days, Jack was probably the only true father that Ronald ever knew.